Binge-watching: Personality traits

-A study from 2020 outlines the type of people who are most likely to partake in binge-watching. "[They] are more neurotic, less agreeable, less conscientious, and less open to new experience."
+An other study from 2020 outlines the type of people who are most likely to partake in binge-watching. "[They] are more neurotic, less agreeable, less conscientious, and less open to new experience."
 They also found that people who binge-watch often are more likely feel sad, anxious, stress and have low self-esteem.
 The study also finds that people who binge-watch often use "avoidance and emotional coping, instead of task-oriented coping."